Azure/meta-azure-service-broker/docs/migration/migrate_to_new_azure_service_broker.md

 # Migrate to new azure service broker

-This is a guidance how to migrate meta-azure-service-broker to [azure-service-broker](https://github.com/Azure/azure-service-broker).
+This is a guidance how to migrate meta-azure-service-broker to [open-service-broker-azure](https://github.com/Azure/open-service-broker-azure).

 ## Prerequisites

-* The Azure environment of meta-azure-service-broker is public Azure (as azure-service-broker only supports public Azure currently).
+* The Azure environment of meta-azure-service-broker is public Azure (as open-service-broker-azure only supports public Azure currently).

 * The meta-azure-service-broker version in using is equal or greater than 1.4.0.

-* You have succeeded to `cf push` [azure-service-broker](https://github.com/Azure/azure-service-broker) and haven't used `cf create-service-broker` to register it as service broker.
+* You have succeeded to `cf push` [open-service-broker-azure](https://github.com/Azure/open-service-broker-azure) and haven't used `cf create-service-broker` to register it as service broker.

 * There is no existing instance for the services listed:
   * azure-mysqldb